browserify/module-deps/readme.markdown

                 }
             })
         }
-        // optional (can be null) stream that provides the data from
+        //
-        // the hard disk, can be provided in case the file data is used
+        // The fallback will process the file in case the file is not
-        // to evaluate the cache identifier
-        stream = fs.createReadStream(file)
+        // in cache.
+        //
+        // Note that if your implementation doesn't need the file data
+        // then you can pass `null` instead of the source and the fallback will

-        // fallback to the default reading
+        // fetch the data by itself.
-        fallback(stream, cb)
+        //
+        fallback(fileData, function (error, cacheableEntry) {
+            if (error) {
+                return cb(error)
+            }
+            db.addToCache(key, cacheableEntry)
+            cb(null, cacheableEntry)
+        })
     }
     ```